Rule-Based Dimensions

 |

-The rules in rule-based dimensions can refer to other rule-based dimensions, custom tag dimensions, and most other built-in dimensions (like account, vendor, and resource group).
-Refer to the rule-based dimensions API documentation for a full list of dimensions that can be used.
+The rules in rule-based dimensions can refer to other rule-based dimensions, custom tag dimensions, and most other built-in dimensions (like Cloud Vendor Account, Cloud Vendor, and Resource Group).
 Other dimensions are not allowed. |

 |